gaminglnk/static/README.md

 # Jsdelivr
-This is a repository that hosts all css, js, and other files with a domain https://apicloud.eu.org/.
+- This is a repository that hosts all static files used in my projects.
+- Files from this repo. are available at : https://cdn.jsdelivr.net/gh/gaminglnk/static/